 FOR REFRIGERATED GEL PACK SHIPPING

 Use one pound per cubic foot per day.
-(Most gel packs come in 1/2 pound size but, newer ones are up to 2 pounds.)
-This will be last for up to three days.
+(Most gel packs come in 1/2 pound size, but newer ones are up to 2 pounds.)
 For an extended period, gel packs can be combined with Dry Ice, although there is a possibility of freezing the goods initially.

 Put dry ice or gel packs and the product as close together as possible with the dry ice on top.
 Fill vacant space with wadded newspaper, styrofoam peanuts, or the latest bubble packs, as any “dead-air space” will cause the dry ice to sublimate faster.